yknivag/LEDEffectsLibrary/README.md

 3. The heartrate in beats per minute (defaults to 60).
    - NB: This is a blocking call, it will return only after (60000/heartrate) milliseconds.

-### breathe()
+### breath()

+*void breath(int duration = 5454);*

-The breathe method takes one optional value:
+The breath() method takes one optional value:
   1. The value in milliseconds of the total duration of the breath.
      - If not supplied this will be 5454ms which equates to a standard breathing rate of 11 breaths per minute.
      - To specify this value from a given breaths per minute call see the slow breaths example.
      - NB: This is a blocking call and takes the number of milliseconds specified to return.

+### breathe()

+*void breathe(int breaths = 1, int bpm = 11);*

+Distinct from *breath()* in that it takes a number of breaths and breath rate as opposed to just outputting a single breath. **Note this is still a blocking function and will block for as long as it is active.** If you wish to do something between breaths then use *breath()*.
+The "Slow Breath" code in the "Breath" example shows how to do this for a given respiratory rate.

+The breathe() method takes two optional values:
+    1. The value in milliseconds of the total duration of the breath.
+       - If not supplied this will be 1.
+       - NB: This is a blocking call and takes the entire duration to return.
+    2. The breathing rate in breaths per minute.
+       - If not specified this defaults to 11 as an average human respiratory rate.

+### groupedBreathe()

+*void groupedBreathe(int breaths = 1, int groupedAs = 1, int bpm = 11);*

+### breatheDelay()

+*void breatheDelay(int duration, int bpm = 11);*

+Designed to provide visual feedback to the user during long *delay()* statements this method takes 1 mandatory and 1 optional parameter.
+The code is designed such that it will always wait for the time specified and will adjust (if necessary) the bpm slightly to ensure that only full breaths are shown.
+The delays and breaths shown may be subject to slight rounding errors.

 ## Examples

-There are 4 fully commented examples.
+There are 6 fully commented examples.

+### Breath

+Demonstrates the *breath()* method with a variety of different breathing options one after another and then breathes indefinitely.
+Outputs to the serial monitor which example is currently being shown.

 ### Breathe

-Demonstrates the *breathe()* method with a variety of different breathing options one after another and then breathes indefinitely.
-Outputs to the serial monitor which example is currently being shown.
+Demonstrates both *breathe()* and *groupedBreathe()* alternatively.

+### BreatheDelay

+A very simple example, this is a slow version of the blink sketch using *breatheDelay()* instead of *delay()*.
+It requires 2 LEDs, one to blink and one to breathe.
+This is not an ideal demostration, but it covers the syntax.
+A real-life example may be for instance breathing an LED for a given time whilst a motor is running or whilst a door catch is being held open etc.

 ### Heartbeat